-When visiting conservative countries like India, Bhutan, Dubai – you might want to stay on the safer side when it comes to your sartorial sense.
+When visiting conservative countries like India, Dubai, Bhutan – you might want to stay on the safer side when it comes to your sartorial sense.
 As most of the countries are in the throes of great change, it is best to remain cautious and dress according to their respective cultures.

 Some areas might just be tough to navigate through when it comes to what you’re wearing since some people can be super prudish, especially in some of the less metropolitan areas, which also happen to be more touristy.

 If you’re looking at a quick and easy checklist to keep you safe on your visit, here’s what you can expect and adhere to when it comes to packing for conservative countries!

 Try to keep most of your chest covered.
 Cleavage isn’t welcome and is often stared at, which will make you extremely uncomfortable in crowded areas.
-Divert unwanted attention by taking cues from my recent visit to Uttar Pradesh, India. 😉
+Divert unwanted attention by taking cues from my visit to Uttar Pradesh, India.

 # Kurtas/Kurtis (with leggings, skirts, etc)

 Just PERFECT for your conservative country escapades!
-These are cool, these are comfy, and these are extremely stylish!
+These are cool; these are comfy; these are extremely stylish!
 Team up your kurta/kurti with anything comfortable on the bottom and put your best step foot forward.

 #Tunic and Loose Pants

 A long shirt paired with a nice short jacket or a belt can work wonders as well!
 I am a big lover of loose pants – I swear by them for summers in India.

 Most of the times I pick the ones made of natural fabrics and do not hesitate to wear them during long hour flights as well.